 That had been Vittoria Ferrante’s idea.

-Vittoria trusted beauty when it was scheduled.
+Vittoria trusted beauty most when it had been scheduled.

 She had not trusted chance since the night water took her husband.

-Then Matteo died in a boat fire eleven years earlier.
+Then Matteo died in a boat fire.

 Paolo was blamed.